cabintech/FXCoreMP/doc/toon.md

 understood without consulting the details of the <code>xor</code> machine instruction.
 <blockquote>
-  The experienced FXCore programer will notice that the TOON statement appears to be incorrect because it is using the <code>xor</code> instruction when the operand is an immediate (constant) value - the <code>xori</code> instruction would be expected.
+  The experienced FXCore programer will notice that the TOON statement appears to be incorrect because it is using the <code>xor</code> instruction when the right-hand operand is an immediate (constant) value - the <code>xori</code> instruction would be expected.
 The TOON processor analyizes the operand types and infers the correct instruction.
 TOON will generate the <code>xori</code> instruction for the above assignment.
 See the [syntax reference] for other instructions that can